ythecombinator/react-matchez/README.md

 - It enables you to match on everything but a specific value.
 - It takes a pattern and returns its opposite.
 - It's a re-export of `ts-pattern`'s [`not` function](https://github.com/gvergnaud/ts-pattern#notpattern).

+# Roadmap

+- [ ] Add unit tests
+- [ ] Document recipes + common use cases
+- [ ] Publish to npm
+- [ ] Restrict the type of `Match`'s children to be only `With`, `When` and `Otherwise`
+- [ ] Support exhaustive matching
+- [ ] Support wildcard patterns
+- [ ] Support extraction of pieces of the input value (aka _selectors_)

+# Inspirations

+This library has been heavily inspired by:

+- [ts-pattern](https://github.com/gvergnaud/ts-pattern): A great library by [Gabriel Vergnaud](https://github.com/gvergnaud) that not only inspired the core and the APIs of `react-match` but is also used by our internals.

+- [Daggy](https://github.com/fantasyland/daggy): A great library from the [Fantasy Land](https://github.com/fantasyland) universe that brings sum types to JavaScript.
+Using its `taggedSum` and `cata` methods, you can get really a really interesting taste of pattern matching.

+- [ECMAScript pattern matching proposal](https://github.com/tc39/proposal-pattern-matching): This proposal briefly covers what the JSX syntax would look like.
+Even though `react-match` didn't quite use it as an inspiration, it was still an interesting reference.